Eng-Elias/Open_Recall/open_recall/CLI.md

 ## Environment Variables

-Open_Recall CLI also respects the following environment variables:
+Open_Recall CLI respects the following environment variables:

 - `OPEN_RECALL_HOST`: Host to bind the server to
 - `OPEN_RECALL_PORT`: Port to bind the server to